 I can attest to the fact that this is an annoying job.
 And it’s not just kids who do this – adults can be just as guilty of leaving their holes unfilled.

 But please, take the time to do it.
+Not only is it improper beach etiquette but it can be dangerous.
 It’s not that hard, and it can prevent others from accidentally injuring themselves.
 And if you see someone else’s hole, please fill it in for them!
 It’s the polite thing to do.

 DO enjoy the beach!
 It’s a great place to relax and have some fun.
 Just be sure to follow these simple beach etiquette tips to make sure everyone has a good time.
 Thanks for reading!